Ukraine rebels mobilise troops amid Russia invasion fears | Law-Order

 Separatist leaders in eastern Ukraine ordered a full military mobilisation Saturday amid a spike of violence in the war-torn region and fears in the West that Russia might use the strife as a pretext for an invasion.

-A similar announcement quickly followed from Leonid Pasechnik, separatist leader in the Luhansk region.

-Pushilin cited "immediate threat of aggression'' from Ukrainian forces, accusations that Ukrainian officials vehemently denied earlier.
+Pushilin cited an "immediate threat of aggression'' from Ukrainian forces, accusations that Ukrainian officials vehemently denied earlier.

+"I appeal to all the men in the republic who can hold weapons to defend their families, their children, wives, mothers,'' Pushilin said.
+"Together we will achieve the coveted victory that we all need.''
 The separatists and Ukrainian forces have been fighting for almost eight years.
-But the violence along the line of contact separating the two sides, including a car bombing in the eastern city of Donetsk and a humanitarian convoy hit by shelling, has risen in recent days.
+But the violence along the line of contact separating the two sides, including a humanitarian convoy hit by shelling, has risen in recent days.
+A car bombing Friday in the city of Donetsk also sharpened the sense of alarm.

-Biden, who for weeks had said the U.S. was not sure if Putin had made the final decision, said his judgment had changed, citing American intelligence.
+Biden, who for weeks had said the U.S. was not sure if Putin was determined to send troops into the neighboring country, cited American intelligence as the source of his ominous assessment.

 "As of this moment, I'm convinced he's made the decision," Biden said.
 "We have reason to believe that."
 He reiterated that the assault could occur in the "coming days."
 Meanwhile, the Kremlin announced that it would conduct massive nuclear drills Saturday, and Putin pledged to protect Russia's national interests against what it sees as encroaching Western threats.

-Biden reiterated his threat of crushing economic and diplomatic sanctions against Russia if it does invade, and pressed Putin to reconsider.
-He said the U.S. and its Western allies were more united than ever to ensure Russia pays a steep price for any invasion.
+Biden reiterated his threat of crushing economic and diplomatic sanctions against Russia if it does invade Ukraine, and pressed Putin to reconsider.

 The shift has been underway for about a week, other officials have said, and does not necessarily mean Putin has decided to begin an invasion.
 The defense official spoke on condition of anonymity to discuss internal U.S. military assessments.